acfr/CassDetect/README.md

 ## Introduction
 This repository contains code for a self-training machine learning pipeline developed to detect cassowaries or other animals on roads and roadsides.

+The repository for detection system implementation can be found [here](https://github.com/acfr/laarma)

 Contact: [kumli](https://github.com/kumli), [msha3421](https://github.com/msha3421), [Hommus](https://github.com/Hommus)

 ## Installation